Veeva Systems (NYSE:VEEV) Updates Q3 Earnings Guidance

-Veeva Systems (NYSE:VEEV) issued an update on its third quarter earnings guidance on Thursday morning.
+Veeva Systems (NYSE:VEEV) updated its third quarter earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.66-0.68 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.63.
 The company issued revenue guidance of $360-362 million, compared to the consensus revenue estimate of $347.49 million.Veeva Systems also updated its FY 2021

 After-Hours guidance to 2.64-2.67 EPS.

-Veeva Systems (NYSE:VEEV) last issued its quarterly earnings data on Thursday, August 27th.
-The technology company reported $0.72 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.64 by $0.08.
-The company had revenue of $353.68 million for the quarter, compared to analyst estimates of $340.00 million.
+Veeva Systems (NYSE:VEEV) last released its earnings results on Thursday, August 27th.
+The technology company reported $0.72 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.64 by $0.08.
 Veeva Systems had a net margin of 26.26% and a return on equity of 16.28%.
-The company’s revenue was up 32.5% on a year-over-year basis.
-During the same period in the prior year, the firm earned $0.55 earnings per share.
-On average, equities analysts expect that Veeva Systems will post 1.8 EPS for the current fiscal year.
+The company had revenue of $353.68 million during the quarter, compared to analysts’ expectations of $340.00 million.
+During the same quarter last year, the business earned $0.55 EPS.
+The business’s revenue was up 32.5% on a year-over-year basis.
+On average, analysts expect that Veeva Systems will post 1.8 EPS for the current year.

-In related news, CFO Timothy S. Cabral sold 30,000 shares of the firm’s stock in a transaction that occurred on Tuesday, June 23rd.
-The shares were sold at an average price of $241.07, for a total value of $7,232,100.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CFO Timothy S. Cabral sold 37,146 shares of the firm’s stock in a transaction that occurred on Thursday, June 11th.
-The shares were sold at an average price of $215.60, for a total transaction of $8,008,677.60.
-Following the completion of the transaction, the chief financial officer now owns 32,634 shares of the company’s stock, valued at approximately $7,035,890.40.
+In related news, SVP Jonathan Faddis sold 261 shares of the business’s stock in a transaction that occurred on Tuesday, July 14th.
+The shares were sold at an average price of $239.79, for a total value of $62,585.19.
+Following the completion of the sale, the senior vice president now directly owns 837 shares in the company, valued at $200,704.23.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, EVP Alan Mateo sold 2,665 shares of the business’s stock in a transaction that occurred on Friday, June 5th.
+The shares were sold at an average price of $203.35, for a total transaction of $541,927.75.
+Following the completion of the sale, the executive vice president now owns 13,885 shares of the company’s stock, valued at $2,823,514.75.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 79,927 shares of company stock worth $18,298,641.
-14.38% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders have sold 79,927 shares of company stock valued at $18,298,641.
+Insiders own 14.38% of the company’s stock.

 Veeva Systems Inc provides cloud-based software for the life sciences industry in North America, Europe, the Asia Pacific, and internationally.
 The company offers Veeva Commercial Cloud, a suite of multichannel customer relationship management applications, data solutions, and master data management solutions; and Veeva Vault, a cloud-based enterprise content and data management applications for managing commercial functions, including medical, sales, and marketing, as well as research and development functions, such as clinical, regulatory, quality, and safety.